Chatterino/chatterino2/docs/wip-plugins.md

 - `package.path` is not used, in its place are two searchers,
 - when `require()` is used, first a file relative to the currently executing file will be checked, then a file relative to the plugin directory,
-- binary chunks are never loaded
+- binary chunks are never loaded,
+- files inside of the plugin `data` directory are never loaded

 As in normal Lua, dots are converted to the path separators (`'/'` on Linux and Mac, `'\'` on Windows).